jadenw2542/MIPS-Assembly-Basic-Polynomial-Calculator/README.md

 # Homework 5
+## Summary
-## Basic polynomial calculator that can do addition and multiplication of polynomials
+- Basic polynomial calculator that can do addition and multiplication of polynomials
-## Uses MIPS assembly dynamic allocator and linked lists to maintain polynomials
+- Uses MIPS assembly dynamic allocator and linked lists to maintain polynomials

 ## Learning Outcomes